 - Worldwide travel insurance is available at www.lonelyplanet.com/travel-insurance.
 You can buy, extend and claim online anytime – even if you're already on the road.

-- Throughout Turkey, the majority of accommodation options of all standards offer free wi-fi.
-Note that it can often be slow.
+- Throughout Turkey, the majority of accommodation options of all standards offer wi-fi.

 - Wi-fi networks are also found at locations from cafes and carpet shops to otogars (bus stations) and ferry terminals.